iamjackg/grydgets/README.md

 ### General options

-Grydgets' configuration is stored in `conf.yaml` in its main folder.
+Configuration for Grydgets must be stored in a `conf.yaml` file in its main folder.
 A sample file is provided in the repo.

 These are the currently available options: